|

 dysautonomia.
 It provides essential information on the symptoms, diagnosis and

+treatment in children and young people.
 Post-viral syndromes can be extremely difficult to manage

 and the average individual spends two to three years accessing appropriate